New opera teaches a classical music class in the ongoing fight for civil rights

 "I figured out a little while ago," she says, "that whether I want to be engaged this way or not, that for certain people I'm going to be a frame of reference for my people, for who I am — whether it's women, whether it's queer folk, whether it's Black folk — and I can either just lollygag and do it by default, or I can do it with intention.
 And I decided to do it with intention."

-Her latest intention is an opera.
-"We Hold These Truths," commissioned by LA Opera as part of their Digital Shorts series, is a 12-minute work for voice, spoken word, and small orchestra.
+Her latest intention is a digital opera short called "We Hold These Truths."
+The 12-minute work for voice, spoken word and small orchestra was commissioned by LA Opera as part of their Digital Shorts series.
 Tamar-kali used the opportunity to teach a musical class on the ongoing fight for civil rights, and to do that she picked poems by three Black intellectuals.
 The first is "We Wear the Mask" by Paul Laurence Dunbar, which she set to a demented waltz.

 "It's pushing against the grain in certain spots, in terms of the intonation, some rubs, some dissonant things that are happening," she explains, "which I guess represent a manifestation of what it is like to wear the mask."